Yoga & Wellness Classes

 Ashtanga yoga is a dynamic practice.
 The Primary Series consists of sun salutations followed by a fixed sequence of standing and seated postures that are held for five breaths each.
 This method is great for strengthening and toning and well-suited for you if you like to sweat and move.
 An Ashtanga yoga class generally requires some yoga experience, though if you are a brave beginner you are welcome too.
 Yaisa will tirelessly work with you on the correct alignment for your body shape and needs, giving physical adjustments when necessary and appropriate.
 With regular practice (at least once a week), you will soon become familiar with the sequence and can expect strength and flexibility to improve noticeably.

 Yin yoga is a delicious though challenging practice.
 Unlike the more traditional and dynamic styles of yoga, Yin poses are mostly seated or lying down.
 The shapes are held for up to five minutes whilst relaxing the muscles as much as possible.
 Yin yoga has its roots in Chinese martial arts and aims to open the energy meridians and stimulate the flow of energy (Qi) through the body, mainly the fascia and the joints.
 You leave the class with much less tension and a deep sense of well-being.
 It is the perfect practice for those seeking to find relief from chronic back aches, tight shoulders and stiff hips.
 It also helps to clear the cobwebs of the mind and bring some clarity and focus to your day.
 Yin is loved by beginners and advanced yoga students alike.

-Yin & Yang is a blend of Yin yoga and a gentle moving sequence, sometimes Hatha-based, sometimes more flow style.
+Yin & Yang and Yin & Ashtanga are blends of Yin yoga and a dynamic practice.
 We start the practice with Yin yoga as the body benefits more from this slow practice when the connective tissues and muscles are not warmed up.
 Going into the more dynamic part of the class, the energy released through the Yin poses is used to help movement and breath flow in sync.
 If you are fortunate enough to catch one Yaisa’s Yin & Ashtanga classes, you really get the best of both worlds.